Neuroleptic-induced deficit syndrome: History

-Case
+Cases

-A Japanese man, who was being treated for schizophrenia, exhibited neuroleptics-induced deficit syndrome and obsessive–compulsive symptoms.
+A Japanese man, who was being treated for schizophrenia, exhibited neuroleptic-induced deficit syndrome and obsessive–compulsive symptoms.
 His symptoms were remarkably improved by quitting a course of antipsychotics followed by the introduction of the antidepressant fluvoxamine.
 He had been misdiagnosed with schizophrenia, the real diagnosis was obsessive–compulsive disorder.

+From June 2023 to April 2024, Serbian television presenter Bojana Nikolić Janković, known for hosting the show City, posted to the internet forum Bluelight that she was bedridden with anhedonia, cognitive issues, low energy and other symptoms consistent with neuroleptic-induced deficit syndrome after receiving six depot injections of paliperidone palmitate.
+She wrote: "My main problem is 0 motivation, low energy and anhedonia.
+Also i have cognitive issues.
+Beddriden mostly..."
+The injections were prescribed by her private psychiatrist and friend around the time of her divorce from Ognjen Janković, a member of the hip-hop group Beogradski Sindikat.
+She died by suicide in Belgrade on April 19, 2024, aged 46.